This Policy shall be valid until March 31st 2021 or until further notice - whichever comes first.

 MarinTrust Auditing Options and Scenarios

-For all new applicants to the MarinTrust programme these shall be processed and made audit ready until the CB can execute the audit on-site following the agreed certification procedures requirements expected by MarinTrust.
-All new applications to either standard shall however, have their onsite audit postponed for a period of 6 months or until the travel restrictions have been relaxed to allow an approved auditor to conduct an on-site audit at these new facilities in a manner that is not imposing any safety issues to the auditor or the applicant.
+For all new applicants to the MarinTrust programme these shall be processed and made audit ready until the CB can execute the audit onsite following the agreed certification procedures and requirements.
+All new applications to either standard shall have their onsite audit postponed until the travel restrictions for the relevant location have been relaxed sufficiently to allow an approved auditor to conduct an on-site audit at these new facilities in a manner that is not imposing any COVID-19 related safety issues to the auditor or the applicant.
 CBs will be expected to arrange onsite audits as soon as possible after relevant restrictions are lifted.

-All certified sites shall be required to have the annual surveillance assessment to maintain the continuity of their certificate for either the MarinTrust Factory standard or the MarinTrust CoC standard.
-Where an on-site audit is not possible in affected areas*, this shall be scheduled for the 12 month due date of the surveillance and MarinTrust will permit a four (4) month window allowance to complete this audit after the original 12 month due date.
-This is to allow for more time to conduct an on-site audit and therefore reduce the risk to the assurance of the programme.
-Where an on-site audit is still not possible, the CB may use the remote audit checklist.
-Sites who undergo a remote audit shall be required to have an on-site audit within 6 months of the remote audit.
+All certified sites shall be required to have the annual surveillance audit to maintain the continuity of their certificate for either the MarinTrust Factory Standard or the MarinTrust CoC Standard.
+Where an on-site audit is not possible in affected areas, MarinTrust will permit a four (4) month extension a to complete this audit after the original 12-month due date.
+This is to allow for more time for CBs to conduct an onsite audit as the default requirement.
+If an onsite audit is not possible after granting such an extension, the CB shall conduct a Risk Assessment and follow guidance in table 1.